 Since there are so many bees needed for the process, the woman was desperate to find a bee supplier in Ottawa.

-Ladouceur does not specialize in BVT or its administration.
-However, she does supply the bees to the woman for her treatment at home.
+Then she found one.
+The supplier not specialize in BVT or its administration, but does supply the bees to the woman for her treatment at home.

 “I’m finally having some kind of life,” said the Ottawa woman.